snico432/injection-tracker/report/report.md

 ### Fourth Model
 ![training graphs](./results_train15.png)

-For all models, the training loss steadily decreases for both box and mask.
-While the validation loss for box also steadily decreases, the validation segmentation loss starts to increase after about 100 epochs, indicating that the model is overfitting.
-This is particularly evident in the fourth model, where the validation segmentation loss has the sharpest increase, likely due to the small batch size of 4 required at this image size.
-The smaller batch size introduces noisier estimates of the gradient of the loss function, leading to less stable gradients and impacting the model's ability to learn robust features.
+Across all models, training loss decreases steadily for both the box and mask components.
+While the validation box loss also decreases consistently, the validation segmentation loss begins to increase after approximately 100 epochs, indicating the onset of overfitting.

+This trend is particularly pronounced in the fourth model, where the validation segmentation loss shows the steepest increase.
+The most likely cause is the small batch size (4) required at this high image resolution.
+Smaller batch sizes yield noisier gradient estimates, resulting in less stable convergence and reduced generalization performance.

-In order to address this next term, I will experiment with adjusting the hyperparameters of the model to improve generalization.
-I will also explore further data augmentation techniques, such as rotation, scaling, and shearing.
-In addition to collecting more data, I will also try to implement regularization techniques, such as weight decay and dropout.
+To mitigate these effects, future experiments will focus on tuning hyperparameters to improve generalization, as well as incorporating data augmentation techniques (e.g., rotation, scaling, and shearing).
+In addition, I plan to collect more training data and explore regularization strategies such as weight decay and dropout to reduce overfitting.

----

 ## Pose Estimation

-Though the main focus this term was to develop a segmentation model, I tried estimating the camera's pose using the mask generated by the segmentation model.
-This was done by using the segmentation model to generate a mask of the navel, extracting keypoints from the mask, and then using the keypoints to estimate the camera's pose.
-The pose estimation script was generated by an LLM.
-The GIF below shows the results of using the second model for pose estimation.
+Although the primary focus of this term was the development of the segmentation model, I also conducted preliminary experiments in camera pose estimation using the segmentation outputs.
+The approach involved generating a navel mask for each frame, extracting keypoints from the mask, and tracking the change in keypoint positions over time to estimate the camera’s motion.

+The pose estimation script was generated with the assistance of a large language model (LLM).
+The GIF below demonstrates the results of applying the second segmentation model for pose estimation.

 ![Pose estimation demo](./output_pose.gif)

-Although the pose estimation is not perfect, it is a promising result.
-Additionally, I would like to augment the pose estimation with additional sensors, such as an IMU or ToF sensor, and alternative pipelines, such as a sensor fusion approach using a Transformer.
+While the pose estimation results are not yet precise, they demonstrate promising potential for future work.
+In subsequent iterations, I plan to augment the system with additional sensing modalities, such as an IMU (Inertial Measurement Unit) or Time-of-Flight (ToF) sensor, and to explore sensor fusion pipelines leveraging architectures such as Transformers for improved temporal and spatial accuracy.

----

 ## Improvements and Next Steps